Euphorbia myrsinites L.

 Myrtle Spurge, Myrtle Euphorbia, Donkey Tail Spruge, Donkey Tail, Blue Spurge, Broad-Leaved Glaucous Spurge, Creeping Spruge

 Euphorbia myrsinites subsp. myrsinites, Endoisila myrsinites, Euphorbion myrsinitum, Galarhoeus myrsinites, Murtekias myrsinites, Tithymalus myrsinites

 Bloom Time: Summer

-Euphorbia myrsinites is an attractive low growing succulent evergreen perennial.
-It has sprawling stems growing up to 16 inches (40 cm) long.
-The leaves are spirally arranged, fleshy, pale glaucous bluish-green, up to 1 inch (2.5 cm) long.
+Euphorbia myrsinites is an attractive, low-growing succulent with sprawling stems that grow up to 16 inches (40 cm) long.
+The leaves are spirally arranged, fleshy, pale glaucous bluish-green and up to 1 inch (2.5 cm) long.
 The flowers and their subtending bracts are initially greenish-yellow but deepen to a red hue by summer.

 How to Grow and Care

 Euphorbias are very easy to care for.
 They require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly… – See more at: How to Grow and Care for Euphorbia.